 But what type of KDF filter is it?
 There are actually several types.
 One is the highly regarded KDF 55, which has been NSF/ANSI-certified to take out impurities such as chlorine and bad smells from your shower water.
 It manages the buildup of scale, fungi, and bacteria.
 It’s a very common choice, and it’s quite cost-effective as well.

 Then there’s KDF 85.
-This version targets heavy metals in the water such as iron and hydrogen sulfide.
+This version targets hard water which includes stuff such as iron and hydrogen sulfide.
 Often you can find a KDF 85 filter layer working with KDF 55, especially if you have well water in your home.

 You may also find variations of KDF 55 and 85.
 These include KDF-C (Coarse Mesh) along with KDF -F (Fines).
 These are for more specialized filtering purposes.
 With KDF-F, for example, its fine texture leads to greater filter efficiency when paired with filter carbon blocks.

 Hopefully this guide has helped you find the most suitable shower filter for your home.
-Try the best shower filter for your needs, and you may find that your skin is healthier, your hair is fuller and shinier, and that you smell just a bit better!
+Try the best shower filter for your needs (filters for hard water or soft water), and you may find that your skin is healthier, your hair is fuller and shinier, and that you smell just a bit better!

 Rod Hanks is a 32 year blogger from the United States, helping readers find the best quality products and services.
 He holds a masters degree on Finance from University of Minnesota.
 When he is not working, Rod plays football, goes to the gym and plays video games Read more about him.